sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 Remember the beer analogy, i.e. that the shelf has state, that computer memory has state.

-Mustation is not real.
+Here's a shocker: _Mutation is not real_.
 The real world is _immutable_.
 Real computer systems are immutable.

 How can this be true?
 It's because we forgot to consider _time_ and _distribution_ in our world view.